Why is the Placement Test important?

 What does the Placement Test look like?

-The Placement Test is adaptive, consists of 20 multiple-choice items for each grade level, and covers the skills and concepts associated with the Happy Numbers curriculum for the previous grade level.
-The test is untimed and usually takes between 20 to 30 minutes to complete.
+The Placement Test is adaptive, consists of 20 multiple-choice items for each grade level, and covers the skills and concepts associated with the Happy Numbers curriculum for the previous grade levels.
+As many math concepts build upon each other, and their number increases with every next grade, the number of items included in the Placement Test slightly differs for different grade levels.
+The test consists of 20 multiple-choice items for grades K-2, 25 items for grade 3, and 30 items for grades 4 and 5.
+The test is untimed and usually takes

 The Placement Test consists of mathematics tasks aligned with the Common Core State Standards for Mathematics and other state mathematics standards.

 My student didn't complete the test in one sitting.
 Will he or she have to go through it all over again?